warpcode/nanorc/README.md

 also to keep the definitions clear and maintainable, which is something that becomes quite awkward using only plain [nanorc] files.

+**Note:** if `~/.nanotheme` exists it will be used as a custom theme, in place of [theme.sed].
+A custom theme may also be specified by installing with `make THEME=your-custom-theme.sed`.
+Themes must be valid sed scripts, defining *all* color codes found in [theme.sed] in order to work correctly.

 Compatibility
 -------------